cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 ![Ingredient_search.png](Ingredient_search.png)
 On the the `Search` page are input fields for up to 5 ingredients.
 - When the button on the right side is toggled on the green ✅ "include" option, Cosmo will search for products containing this specific ingredient and take into account the state of the `Filter` button.
 - When the `Filter` button above the search fields is toggled on `unordered`, the search is done in an unspecified order.
-Otherwise, if it is on `ordered`, the number on the left of the search field corresponds to the position of the ingredient in the product ingredient list.
+Otherwise, if it is on `ordered`, the number on the left of the search field corresponds to the position of the ingredient within the product ingredient list.
 - When the button on the right side is toggled on the red ❌ "exclude" option, Cosmo will search for products **not** containing this specific ingredient at all, that is without taking into account the state of the `Filter` button for this specific ingredient.

 <!--![Search.png](Search.png) -->

 ##### Login and Sign up page
-New users can sign up for an account and existing users can just log into their previously created account at any time.
+New users can sign up for an account, and existing users can just log into their previously created account at any time.
 ![Login.png](Login.png)

 ##### Results display page